AEFeinstein/Super-2024-Swadge-FW/docs/soko/readme.md

 The id's do not need to packed.
 A 'levelIndices' int array is created which maps the provided id's to a clean loopable array.

 *Text is parsed by sokoExtractLevelNamesAndIndeces in soko.c.
 Importing is done by sokoLoadBinLevel in soko.c.*

+### Number of Levels
+Level index, save data, and other level arrays are all pre-allocated to the 'SOKO_LEVEL_COUNT' in soko_consts.h.
+This constant to be increased to the number of levels, including overworld, as appropriate.

 ### Adding to the Overworld